houseofleft/shades/README.md

 There's not much else you can do with *Canvas*, the idea is just to give us an image *on which we can draw stuff*.

-If you call **Canvas()** without any arguments, you'll get a light grey canvas of 700 x 700 pixels.

 ### NoiseField

 *NoiseField* is a pretty handy concept here.
 A lot of the time with images, we might want an element of randomness, but with a gentler transition. *NoiseField* is the answer to this, as it gives us random gradients between numbers.
+[There's more resources online about Perlin noise itself if you're interested- t's a really cool topic](https://en.wikipedia.org/wiki/Perlin_noise)

 Here's an example of a simple *NoiseField* use: